kasper-piskorski/docs/pages/documentation/4-graql/java-graql.md

 folder: documentation
 ---

 As well as the Graql shell, users can also construct and execute Graql queries programmatically in Java.
+The Java Graql API expresses the concepts and functionality of the Graql language in the syntax of Java.
+It is useful if you want to make queries using Java, without having to construct a string containing the appropriate Graql expression.

-Add the following to your `pom.xml`:
+To use the API, add the following to your `pom.xml`:

 ```xml
 <dependency>